 But there is this little (slightly annoying) verse in the Bible that says something about “submitting to your husband”…or something like that, right?

 Okay, but for real here.
 I’m a BIG BIG BIG advocate of submission.

-BUT It’s hard for me to submit to him in this area because “going” and “adventure” is a part of who I am…just as much as “security” and “staying” are a part of who he is.
-Submission to an action, like what restaurant you want to eat at, is easily done…subduing part of your personality (within reason) or heartfelt desire, like having a baby, to someone else’s is an absolute act of love.
+BUT It’s hard for me to submit to him in this area because “going” and “adventure” are a part of who I am…just as much as “security” and “staying” are a part of who he is.
+Submission to an action, like what restaurant you want to eat at, is easily done…subduing part of your personality (within reason) or heart-felt desire, like having a baby, to someone else’s is an absolute act of love.
 (Also read this Great John Piper article called 6 Things Submission IS NOT)

 And on certain nights (and perhaps at certain times of the month) when I want to GO GO GO…like yesterday, and my husband tells me ‘no’, we just maybe get into a

 Watch out, mister.
 Here comes the big-bad-unsubmissive wife!

 If you are Christian woman…before you say ANYTHING, you should pray.

 Here are some things to get your prayer started.

 Did I mention you should pray BEFORE you say anything?